Diana E. Collingwood

-Diana E. Collingwood is an educator and a leader in the administration and development of agricultural programs.
-Ms. Collingwood’s core beliefs of mentoring and motivating students and staff, while providing them with direction and support to pursue excellence has inspired national recognition, increased workforce engagement, generated millions of dollars in program funding, and has resulted in a high level of student, teacher and staff success.
+An educator and a leader in the administration and development of agricultural programs, Ms. Collingwood’s core beliefs of mentoring and motivating students and staff, while providing them with direction and support to pursue excellence has inspired national recognition, increased workforce engagement, generated millions of dollars in program funding, and has resulted in a high level of student, teacher, and staff success.

 After becoming the first female to earn her Associate’s Degree in Agriculture from the then College of the Virgin Islands, Ms. Collingwood began her career as a Middle School Agriculture Teacher on St. Croix, at Arthur A. Richards Jr. High.
 This experience yielded a legion of trained Agriculture enthusiasts, who still advocate for the Agriculture industry territory wide.